Tribe 8 (role-playing game): Rule system

 Tribe 8 uses Dream Pod 9's own Silhouette game engine.
 The latest edition of the Silhouette rules is sold separately as a book titled Silhouette CORE Rulebook, which is needed to play the second edition of the Tribe 8 roleplaying game (the first edition rulebook included its own version of Silhouette).

-Silhouette is a realistic, simulationist system that defines characters in terms of 10 base attributes (agility, knowledge, etc.), 5 derived attributes (health, etc.), and a variety of skills.
+Silhouette is a realistic, simulationist system that defines characters in terms of 10 base attributes (agility, knowledge, etc.), five derived attributes (health, etc.), and a variety of skills.
 Skill rolls make up the backbone of the system, which focuses on effect-based speed of play over grainy detail.
 The core mechanic involves rolling a number of 6-sided dice, taking the highest result and comparing it to a set threshold number.
 If the result is higher than the threshold the test is a success; if it is lower the test is a failure.
 The margin by which the test succeeded (Margin of Success, MoS) or failed (Margin of Failure, MoF) helps to determine the final outcome.
 Combat is handled by the same system, with characters taking penalty-inflicting wounds rather than depleting a set number of health points.
 As a result, the system can be lethal, especially on inexperienced characters.

-Tribe 8s rules were characteristic for their introduction of magic, which was totally absent of any other Dream Pod 9 game setting.